wombleton/gitlaw-nz/acts/H/Health Act 1956.md

         *   (ii) compliance with the drinking-water standards; and

-        *   (iii) implementation of that drinking-water supplier's public health risk management plan; and
+        *   (iii) implementation of that drinking-water supplier's water safety plan; and